oicar-team12/backend/README.md

 * To rebuild the image after changing the code, add `--build` flag to the end of the compose command
 * To remove leftover stale containers and volumes after making changes and encountering issues, use `docker-compose down -v`

+## API Documentation

+Once the application is running locally, visit http://localhost:8080/swagger-ui.html to see the documentation for all APIs in Swagger (OpenAPI Specification v3).

+You may also see the OpenAPI specification as JSON at http://localhost:8080/v3/api-docs
+or download it as a YAML file from http://localhost:8080/v3/api-docs.yaml